LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 **What is the time commitment?**

-Show up every weekday (except national holidays) for regular learning hours: 8.30am to 6pm
+Show up every weekday (except [national holidays](Holiday_List.md)) for regular hours: 8.30am to 6pm

 Almost every week, there will be events happening during the evening.
-These events will be optional but highly recommended.
-Usually Thursday and Tuesday evening.
+These events will be optional but highly recommended (usually Tuesday and Thursday evening)

 Occasionally, there will be something happening on a Saturday.
 We’ll give you a heads up at least a month in advance and try to minimize that stuff so people can have their weekends.

-Learners Guild will be closed during [official Holidays](Holiday_List.md)

 **What happens if I show up late?
 What if I have to leave early?**